 For R2, “Is there a correlation between degree of lexical flexibility for a word and frequency (or corpus dispersion)?”, I found that higher frequency words are more flexible than lower frequency words, but that the effect was very small.
 The same facts held when comparing degree of lexical flexibility with corpus dispersion.
 Words that are more evenly dispersed in a corpus have a slight tendency to be more flexible than those that are less evenly dispersed.
 These findings suggest that the degree of flexibility exhibited by a word does depend in part on how regularly speakers use it.

 Lastly, R3 asks “How do the semantic properties of words pattern with respect to their flexibility?”.
 With respect to Nuuchahnulth, I find that property words, especially numerals and quantifiers, are the most flexible semantic class of words.
 Nearly all of the most flexi- ble words denote property concepts.
 Deictic expressions such as this, that, here, there also rank very high in their flexibility.
 I also find that there are strong correlations between mor- phologically marked aspect (durative, continuative, inceptive, etc.) and discourse function.
 In Nuuchahnulth, aspect markers may be used with either predicates or referents; they are not an exclusively verbal category.
-However, I find that the presence of any aspect marker does correlate strongly with predication, lending additional empirical evidence to Hopper & Thompson’s (1984) claim that words items used in their prototypical function will show the inflectional behaviors typical of that function.
+However, I find that the presence of any aspect marker does correlate strongly with predication, lending additional empirical evidence to Hopper & Thompson’s (1984) claim that items used in their prototypical function will show the inflectional behaviors typical of that function.
 The momentaneous and telic aspect markers are the only ones in Nuuchahnulth which show any sort of tendency towards use with refer- ents, while the durative was the only aspect marker to show any sort of tendency towards use with modifiers.
 Since aspect is a grammatical category that expresses how speakers construe the temporal structure of an event, these data suggest that flexibility has a great deal to do with how speakers conceptualize or construe words—as an action, object, or property—as has

 been suggested by Croft (1991: 99; 2001: 104).

 Nuuchahnulth also has a definite suffix ‑ʔiː used with referents.
 Nakayama (2001: 48) states that this suffix is used with action words being construed as objects.
 This observa- tion suggests that the definite suffix may have a clarifying function, appearing whenever a predicate is used for the atypical role of reference (as predicted by Croft’s structural coding hypothesis; see §2.4 for more details).
 One hypothesis that arises from applying typologi- cal markedness theory to Nuuchahnulth is that aspect markers which correspond to more object-like construals of a word (durative, telic, momentaneous) are more likely to be marked with the definite suffix.
 This turns out to be true, but only trivially so—only a tiny percent- age (7.98%) of words with definite markers also had aspect markers.
 However, this leads to the far more interesting observation that the definite marker and the aspect markers in Nu- uchahnulth are almost entirely mutually exclusive.
 They only rarely co-occur.
-These facts demonstrate that even in a language with rampant flexibility, as this study shows Nuuchah- nulth to be, that flexibility is nonetheless bound by universal typological constraints.
+These facts demonstrate that even in a language with rampant flexibility, as this study shows Nuuchah- nulth to be, flexibility is nonetheless bound by universal typological constraints.